Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals: State of the Art

 \subsection{Application}

-Among the studies included in our review, it is notable that the vast majority of investigations focused on individuals with stroke (15 out of 22, 68\%).
+The distribution of cases in the reviewed studies reflects the incident rates of the corresponding neurological diseases that lead to UE impairments, which subsequently result in challenges when performing daily activities at home.
+Therefore, the vast majority of investigations focused on individuals with stroke (64\%).
 Stroke affects approximately 1 in 4 people worldwide \cite{Owolabi2022} and it is the third-leading cause of death and disability worldwide \cite{Feigin2021}.
 One of the most common consequences of stroke is UE impairment \cite{Hayward2019}, which makes it a significant area of research in the wearable technology domain.
-Following, studies examining SCI constituted 4 out of 22, MS accounted for 2 out of 22, PD and progressive myoclonic epilepsy type 1 (EPM1) both for 1 out of 22, all conditions affecting less than 1\% of the global population, according to data sourced from the World Health Organization \cite{WHO1, WHO2, WHO3}.
+Following, studies examining SCI constituted 18\%, MS accounted for 9\%, PD and progressive myoclonic epilepsy type 1 (EPM1) both for 1 only out of 21, all conditions affecting less than 1\% of the global population, according to data sourced from the World Health Organization \cite{WHO1, WHO2, WHO3}.
 On average, the sample size was $24\pm16$ participants per study.
-Only two studies \cite{Lang2021, Waddell2018} enrolled more than 50 participants, while 10 out of 22 studies enrolled less than 20 individuals.
+Only two studies \cite{Lang2021, Waddell2018} enrolled more than 50 participants, while 10 out of 21 studies enrolled less than 20 individuals.
 Among the studies enrolling post-stroke individuals, 31\% of studies enrolled acute or sub-acute individuals (\textit{i.e.}, within 8 weeks since the event).
 This data is particularly interesting and in contrast with assistive technologies studies (\textit{e.g.}, robotic exoskeletons), where most of the available literature is on chronic patients \cite{Proietti2022}.

+All these neurological conditions present diverse challenges to UE function.
+Stroke often leads to hemiparesis, spasticity, and fine motor skill loss, impairing arm, hand, and finger movements and hindering object manipulation during daily activities \cite{Coupar2012}.
+Given these characteristics, most of the studies monitoring stroke individuals focused on understanding the use of the impaired side compared to the healthy one during daily life.
+Cervical SCI, instead, results in tetraplegia, accompanied by spasticity, loss of hand motor function, and sensation \cite{Mateo2015}, while MS typically manifests as muscle weakness and dysmetria, affecting arm and hand coordination \cite{Bertoni2015}.
+For these conditions, the focus was more on monitoring participant independence and ability to perform any activities of daily living.
+Finally, in PD and EPM1, attention is focused on identifying tremors \cite{Bloem2022} and myoclonus \cite{Rissanen2021}, respectively, which can disrupt daily activities by interfering with hand interaction and object manipulation.